SciML/ModelingToolkitCourse/docs/src/lectures/lecture2.md

 \end{align}
 ```

-given $f$ is the fully developed flow pipe friction factor for a given shape, $L$ is the pipe length, and $d_h$ is the pipe hydraulic diamter.
+given $f$ is the fully developed flow pipe friction factor for a given shape, $L$ is the pipe length, and $d_h$ is the pipe hydraulic diameter.

 !!! note "Project Idea"